EMDR Therapy: Healing Beyond Words

 How It Works: The 8 Phases of EMDR

 Eye Movement Desensitization and Reprocessing (EMDR) is a structured, evidence-based therapy that helps your brain “reboot” its natural healing process.
-By focusing briefly on distressing memories while using bilateral stimulation (like guided eye movements or tapping), we can reduce the intensity of those memories.
+By focusing briefly on distressing memories while using bilateral stimulation (like guided eye movements, tapping, or alternating sounds), we can reduce the intensity of those memories.

-The goal isn’t to forget what happened—it’s to help your brain file those memories away so they no longer trigger a "fight or flight" response in your daily life.
+The goal isn’t to forget what happened, but to help your brain file those memories away so they no longer trigger a “fight, flight, or freeze” response in your daily life.

 What Sessions Look Like